nimuse2/statistics/README.md

 An SPA that calculates statistics about text files submitted to it and displays those statistics in a useful form.
 The solution should be built using modern JavaScript.

+## Feedback Response
+- Added Test for empty file
+- Added Test for Hebrew file
+- It tests 1 character in the document.
+Perhaps a selection would be better - or whole thing - could be a mix of languages?
+- Added ESLint
+- Added Prettify
+- Look at assumptions as much as possible, even something as seemingly simple as the alphabet can be more complicated than you assume, but that needn't prevent you from finding a general solution

 ## Test Requirements
 - Whitespace delimited word count
 - Line count